Frequently Asked Questions

 -

-Not at all.
-The benefits of therapy don’t depend on meditation.
+The benefits of therapy don’t depend on meditation - so no, this isn’t a requirement of our work together at all.
 Meditation can be very supportive, but if you don’t connect with it, that is totally fine.

 If at some point you are curious about trying meditation, we can explore that together and I would be very happy to support you in building a practice.
 But there is never any pressure, expectation or judgement.
 This is your journey, make it work for you.